 Weightlifting Shoes if you Have Flat Feet

 Most weightlifting shoes have a heel that measures between .5 and 1 inch, which will give you the extra push you need to lift the bar safely up over your head.
 The slight lift to the heel also makes it easier to get into a lower position.

 Weightlifting Shoes: Strap for Additional Support

 What you may not know is that weightlifting shoes often include a strap that is designed to give athletes additional support when they push off the floor.
-This convenient strap ensures a secure fit and will give your feet and ankles added stability that might be missing due to your low arch.
+This convenient strap ensures a secure fit.
+This is important when lifting some serious weight.
+It will also give your feet and ankles added stability that might be missing due to your low arch.